 Free water, such as rain, overhead irrigation, or high humidity and heat are ideal for the growth and spread of powdery mildew.

 Controlling Powdery Mildew

 Chemical Control: There is a huge range of fungicides, most registered to use on vines.
-But the best one among them and best time to apply it are important.
-Insufficient spray coverage or too long interval between sprays can make the control poor rather than reduced efficacy of the fungicide.
+But the best one among them and the best time to apply it are important.
+Insufficient spray coverage or too long intervals between sprays can make the control poor rather than reduce the efficacy of the fungicide.

 Since the period between immediate pre-bloom and 4 to 5 weeks after fruit set, failure to control during this period can cause crop loss.
 Applying a fungicide with an active ingredient named strobilurin or DMI fungicides during this period can achieve the best control.